 If 9.2% is the actual growth rate for the quarter, it will mark the lowest earnings growth rate reported by the index since Q4 2020 (3.8%).
 Nine of the eleven sectors are reporting (or have reported) year-over-year earnings growth, led by the Energy, Materials, and Industrials sectors.
-On the other hand, two sectors are reporting (or have reported) a year-over-year decline in earnings: Consumer Discretionary and Financials.
+On the other hand, two sectors reported a year-over-year decline in earnings: Consumer Discretionary and Financials.